 This plan represents the first major review of the East Dorset Forest Plan that was originally consulted upon and approved in 2009.
-The revised Forest Plan has been prepared following a review of the original plan undertaken by Forestry England staff and in consultation with stakeholders.
-It has incorporated developments in policy and local initiatives that have occurred in the intervening years as well as taking into account recent developments regarding tree pests and diseases and resilience to global climate change.
+The revised Forest Plan has been prepared following a review of the original plan undertaken by Forestry England staff and in on-line consultation with stakeholders.